robb-j/smartish-mirror/README.md

      to [generate a one](https://openweathermap.org/appid)
     * `weather.location` is the default location used to get your weather forecast, used if your location cannot be determined, [find your city](http://openweathermap.org/help/city_list.txt)
     * `trello.appkey` Is your Trello app key, [find it here](https://trello.com/app-key)
-    * `trello.listId` Is the identifier of the Trello list you want to display, on [Trello.com](https://Trello.com) visit a card on the list you want and add `.json` to the url.
+    * `trello.listId` Is the identifier of the Trello list you want to display, on [Trello.com](https://trello.com) visit a card on the list you want and add `.json` to the url.
 Your listId is in there under `idList`
-4. Make a copy of `web/example.config.js` called `web/config.js`
-5. Add your credentials for the apis you want to use
+4. Configure the node server in `web/config.js`
     * `weather.apikey` is your api key for [Open Weather Map](https://openweathermap.org), you'll need
     * `calendar.url` is the url to a shared iCalendar (e.g. generated in iOS's Calendar app)
-6. (optional) Set the port you want the server to run on with `export MIR_PORT=80`
+    * `server.port` is the port the webapp will run on
-7. Start the node server with `npm start`
+5. Start the node server with `npm start`